 So, what do businesses need to know about GDPR?
 As they have been finding out, it is a complicated piece of legislation, with a multitude of options that may or may not apply to them.
 Clearly a structured, formal approach is required.

 Have you been caught unawares by GDPR? — Here’s how you can stay on the right side of regulations.

 The trap not to fall in to is to consider GDPR to be solely a legislative exercise and therefore assume, the effort to implement the changes should be run by the legal department.

 GDPR requires a top-down approach with board level recognition and sponsorship.
-A project team should be formed that represents the whole of a company and all its major departments.
+A compliance team should be formed that represents the whole of a company and all its major departments.

-Board level executives must clearly understand their responsibilities and staff must be made aware of the potential changes to their working practices.
-GDPR may, in many cases, require a change in attitude or company culture and this may prove to be the hardest thing to achieve.
+Board level executives must clearly understand their responsibilities, and staff must be made aware of any potential changes to working practices.
+Evolving regulations may, in many cases, require a change in attitude or company culture, and this may prove to be the hardest thing to achieve.

 Assess the risk

 Once you have your committee, a review of existing policy and procedures relating to data protection and how you handle data breaches should be undertaken.

 If not recently completed, a risk assessment may be required to identify those areas of the business that will be impacted by GDPR and to identify the personal information that you hold.